-(3) During the first quarter of 2020, we drew approximately\$300 million on our existing\$1.25 billion revolving credit facility as a precautionary measure due to the COVID-19 outbreak.
-This borrowing is included in cash and cash equivalents on our Consolidated Balance Sheets as of March 31, 2020.
+(3) During the first quarter of 2020, we drew approximately \$300 million on our existing \$1.25 billion revolving credit facility as a precautionary measure due to the COVID-19 outbreak.
+This borrowing was included in cash and cash equivalents on our Consolidated Balance Sheets as of March 31, 2020.
+We repaid this \$300 million borrowing in June 2020.